afni/afni/doc/afni_sphinx/educational/outside_lectures.rst

   `<https://cbmm.mit.edu/afni>`_

-  Thanks to the Center for Brains, Minds and Machines, and to Frederico Azevedo in particular, for hosting and organizing it.
+  Thanks to the Center for Brains, Minds and Machines, and to Frederico Azevedo and in particular, for hosting and organizing it.
+Thanks also to Kris Brewer for coordinating the videos.

 |